-- These dates do not include travel time to and from the U.S. and assume arrival in Copenhagen by 2:00 p.m. on June 9 and departure from Gothenburg anytime on June 20.
-For your planning purposes, train travel between Gothenburg and Copenhagen is feasible and takes approximately 4 hours.
+- These dates do not include travel time to and from the U.S. and assume arrival in Stockholm by 2:00 p.m. on Monday, June 9 and departure from Copenhagen anytime on Friday, June 20.

-Day 7-8 - Copenhagen city tour and free time.
+June 14-15 - Copenhagen city tour and free weekend time.

-Day 11 - Business visit, program debrief, closing dinner.
+June 19 - Business site visit in the morning; afternoon program debrief, closing dinner.

 - Program fee is $4,000 USD per participant.

-- Fee includes hotel accommodations (based on double occupancy), ground transportation, breakfast, select lunches and dinners, site visits, registration to a conference on sustainability at the Scandinavian Centre for Corporate Sustainability, city tours of Copenhagen and Gothenburg, and CISI International Travel Health and Security Insurance.
+- Fee includes hotel accommodations (based on double occupancy), ground transportation, breakfast, select lunches and dinners, site visits, city tours of Stockholm and Copenhagen, and CISI International Travel Health and Security Insurance.
 Participants are responsible for international airfare, most lunches and dinners, incidentals, and any passport and visa fees.

 - Single room requests will be accommodated based on availability.
-The cost to upgrade to a single room for the entire program is $1550 (11 nights).
-The cost to upgrade to a single room in Copenhagen only is $1225 (8 nights).
+The cost to upgrade to a single room for the entire program is $1345 (11 nights).

 - We are not able to accommodate travel companions or spouses.